wenceorg/phys52015/site/content/notes/openmp/loop-parallelism.md

 Do you always get the same results on different numbers of threads?
 What is wrong with the parallel loop?

+{{< details Solution >}}
+We don't see the same values printed independent of the number of threads, indicating that we did something wrong.

+The reason is that the loop body modifies the iteration variable `i`.
+This is explicitly not allowed by the OpenMP standard (although the compiler does not complain), because if we modify the iteration variable, the compiler cannot figure out how to hand out the loops between threads.
+{{< /details >}}
 {{< /exercise >}}
 {{< code-include "openmp-snippets/bad-loop.c" "c" >}}